Itzik Feffer: Arrest and death

 In 1948, after the assassination of Mikhoels, Feffer, along with other JAC members, was arrested and accused of treason.
-Since Feffer had been an informer for the NKVD he reportedly hoped he would be treated differently and cooperated with the investigation, not only providing false information that would lead to the arrest and indictment of over a hundred people, but implicating himself.
+Since Feffer had been an informer for the NKVD, he reportedly hoped he would be treated differently and cooperated with the investigation, not only providing false information that would lead to the arrest and indictment of over a hundred people, but implicating himself.

 Efforts were made abroad to save him.
 The American concert singer and actor Paul Robeson had met Feffer on 8 July 1943, in New York during a Jewish Anti-Fascist Committee event chaired by Albert Einstein, one of the largest pro-Soviet rallies ever held in the United States.
 After the rally, Paul Robeson and his wife Eslanda Robeson befriended Feffer and Mikhoels.

-Six years later, in June 1949, during the 150th-anniversary celebration of the birth of Alexander Pushkin, Robeson visited the Soviet Union to sing in concert.
-According to the American conservative and anti-Islam advocate David Horowitz:
+Six years later, in June 1949, during the 150th anniversary of the birth of Alexander Pushkin, Robeson visited the Soviet Union to perform in concert.
+According to the American conservative author David Horowitz:

 In America, the question "What happened to Itzik Feffer?" entered the currency of political debate.
 There was talk in intellectual circles that Jews were being killed in a new Soviet purge and that Feffer was one of them.
 It was to quell such rumours that Robeson asked to see his old friend, but he was told by Soviet officials that he would have to wait.
 Eventually, he was informed that the poet was vacationing in the Crimea and would see him as soon as he returned.
 The reality was that Feffer had already been in prison for a half year, and his Soviet captors did not want to bring him to Robeson immediately because he had become emaciated from lack of food.
 While Robeson waited in Moscow, Stalin's police brought Feffer out of prison, put him the care of doctors, and began fattening him up for the interview.
 When he looked sufficiently healthy, he was brought to Moscow.
 The two men met in a room that was under secret surveillance.
 Feffer knew he could not speak freely.
 When Robeson asked how he was, he drew his finger nervously across his throat and motioned with his eyes and lips to his American comrade.
 They're going to kill us, he said.
 When you return to America you must speak out and save us.